hofmanniac/thoughts/README.md

     "then": [{"#output": "your name is $user.name"}
     }

+## You can use sequence-based rules (chart parsing)

+This is useful for natural-language type parsing where a rule needs to wait on input before firing the consequent (then) portion.
+In the example below, when {"cat": "art", "lemma": "the"} is asserted, the rule will match the first constituent and add the rule as an arc to the active arcs.
+The new arc will "wait" for another consituent with {"cat": "n", "lemma": "..."} to be asserted before matching and firing the "then" portion.
+Be sure to place the constituents within an array / list [] within the "when" portion.

+    {   "when": [
+            {"cat" :"art", "lemma": "?det"},
+            {"cat" :"n", "lemma": "?entity"}],
+        "then":
+            {"cat": "np", "entity": "?entity", "art": "?art"}
+    }

+Note - The active rules (arcs) will remain in memory until you clear them using engine.clear_arcs().
+This is useful to assert one constituent at a time into the engine to inspect the results.

 ## You can add your own or pip installed modules as plugins!

 To do this, use load_plugin() and pass in a moniker and the "dot" path of the module.
 This module should already have been pip installed in the environment so that the runtime can load it, or could be a standalone module in your project.